yvielcastillejos/Maze_Solver/README.md

 Basically finds the shortest path of any maze given that the start and end positions are defined.
 - Design the test case in test.py (Can be of any dimensions)
+- Pygame will visualize any test case
-- "S" and "E" must exist for it to work
+- Algorithm will work as long as "S" and "E" are defined in test.py
 - Must use "#" for walls and " " for empty space
+- To run, type "python3 visualize.py" on terminal or run visualize.py on any editor you wish to use.

 ## Example of a test case (can be of any dimensions/design/Visualized in terminal):
 <img src = "https://github.com/yvielcastillejos/Maze_Solver_BFSapplication/blob/master/Screen%20Shot%202020-10-16%20at%203.54.04%20AM.png" height = "250" width = "250">